LUNCHEON - 9TH OCTOBER 2013

 The panel comprised of international businessman Peter Abotomey (who remained in Melbourne for an extra two days to join the discussion), teacher and international educationist Cheryl Lacey and our third panelist Rev. Dr. Colin Honey, ethicist, television producer and purveyor of many insightful questions to our weekly guest speakers.

 The Panel was chaired by PP Peter McCall who, with his past experiences of these types of forums, ensured the Q & A component flowed freely with little divergence from panellists or the audience.
 The interaction was willing and robust with equal emotion being exhibited from both sides of the desk.
 Many insightful questions were proposed with the definition of ‘Ethics’ and ‘Ethical Behaviour’ being sought.
+All three panellists had slightly different views on the application of ethical tolerance and community expectations but all agreed, “Ethics and the Law are not always compatible and easy to delineate”.

 The number of members, who remained after the meeting to discuss, seek further opinion and compliment all those involved gave confidence to the organisers that a further meeting of this nature should be considered.
 It was a great fellowship day allowing members to be acquainted with their colleagues a little more than prior to the meeting commencing.